Find out what to do if you use roll on roll off locations or the Channel Tunnel to transport goods to the EU from the UK.

 - a designated customs office

-Check appendices 16A to B, D to H and J to L of the CDS tariff for a list of designated customs offices.
+Check the CHIEF freight location codes for a list of designated customs offices.

 Exporting excise duty-suspended goods